 We are in one of the most beautiful places in Salento where you can go canoeing.
 We can do two trips, one long (18km a / r) and a short one (7km a / r).
-The short one is our guided excursion and also allows beginners to try their hand at an exciting coastal navigation.
-Here you will find all the details.
+The short one is a trip and also allows beginners to try their hand at an exciting coastal navigation.

 In the longest excursion, which I can recommend to the most experienced canoeists, the stretch of coast to visit by kayak goes from Roca (Lido RoKamel) to Frassanito and is about 9km long, 18km considering there and back.

 In the shorter one, instead, you stop on the beach of Torre dell’Orso and go back.